thlorenz/proxyquire/README.md

 };
 ```

-This will cause module setup code to be re-excuted just like `@global`, but with the difference that it will happen
+This will cause module setup code to be re-executed just like `@global`, but with the difference that it will happen
 every time the module is requested via `require` at runtime as no module will ever be cached.

 This can cause subtle bugs so if you can guarantee that your modules will not vary their `require` behaviour at runtime,